 Jusepe de Ribera

-It is believed that De Ribera was aware of the existence of the deformity, mainly because Schenck and Bauhin did the first medical description of the deformation at the end of the 16th century.
-At the same time, De Ribera’s work was a few decades after that.
+De Ribera was believed to be aware of the deformity’s existence, mainly because Schenck and Bauhin did the first medical description of the deformation at the end of the 16th century.
+At the same time, De Ribera’s work was a few decades later.

 Christian Schad (1894-1982) was a German painter and photographer.
 He was a part of the Dada and New Objectivity movements in art.
 He is mainly known for painting vibrant portraits of the modern men and women of Weimar, Germany.